greedia/greedia/README.md

 Rclone-encrypted files are also supported.

+Note that Greedia does not currently support file uploading, and gives read-only access to drives by default.

 ## Installation

 Greedia will be added to crates<span>.io eventually, however for now you can install directly from git using: